examix/examix/README.md

 ## Environment setup
 examix uses the Flask and React frameworks with a SQLite database backend and Google Document AI for document parsing.
 Our backend scripts are written in Python.
-To set up the approipte Python modules, use the provided `requirements.txt` file:
+To set up the required Python modules, use the provided `requirements.txt` file:

-`$ pip install -r requirements.txt`
+`$ python3 -m pip install -r requirements.txt`

 To host the document upload backend, you'll need a Google Cloud account setup with a Document OCR processor set up.
 If you're unfamilar with the process,